elix/rfcs/proposals/0000-SingleSelectionMixin.md

   `selected-item-changed` event.

 Updating one of these properties also updates the other, as shown in the first `SimpleList` example at the beginning of this document.
+Setting either property will raise _both_ the `selected-index-changed` and `selected-item-changed` events.

 ### Updating the selection in response to `itemsChanged`